husobee/husobee.github.io/_posts/2015-09-20-echo-web-framework.markdown

 categories: golang webframework echo
 ---

-As some recall, I have already expressed my [url routers][views of certain golang URL routers] before, and I have been interested in a new one lately, the router that is built into the [master_echo][Echo] web framework.
+As some recall, I have already expressed my [views of certain golang URL routers][url routers] before, and I have been interested in a new one lately, the router that is built into the [Echo][master_echo] web framework.

 ## Why Echo?

-Echo is very interesting to me, as, well honestly, it has one of the fastest Web Router implementation out there, which is awesome, and backed up by [go-perf-test][this fork] of [go-perf-test-orig][julienschmidt's] go http router benchmark suite.
+Echo is very interesting to me, as, well honestly, it has one of the fastest Web Router implementation out there, which is awesome, and backed up by [this fork][go-perf-test] of [julienschmidt's][go-perf-test-orig] go http router benchmark suite.

 Here is a shortened performance report of the top url routers using this performance test agains't the huge github api: